Blackcurrant seed oil is one of the 3 ideal oils for hair and health because of its high gamma-linolenic acid (GLA) content.

 The other two perfect oils are being borage seed oil and evening primrose oil.

-Read Solve Dry Scalp & Dandruff Issues with Borage Seed Oil and Nourish Hair and Skin with Evening Primrose Oil for more information on the other two perfect oils.
+Read Solve Dry Scalp & Dandruff Issues with Borage Seed Oil and Nourish Hair and Skin with Evening Primrose Oil for more information.

 What is Blackcurrant Seed Oil?